Kintyre/ksconf/README.md

                             automatically (all changes) or interactively allowing
-                            the user to pick which stanzas and keys to integrate merge               Merge two or more .conf files sort                Sort a Splunk .conf file
+                            the user to pick which stanzas and keys to integrate merge               Merge two or more .conf files minimize            Minimize the target file by removing entries duplicated in the default conf(s) provided.
+        sort                Sort a Splunk .conf file
+        unarchive           Install or overwrite an existing app in a git-friendly way.
+If the app already exist, steps will be taken to upgrade it in a sane way.

     optional arguments:
       -h, --help            show this help message and exit